GYAA, Goochland Parks & Rec, community remember Karen Hicks on Pink Out the Park Night

 “It’s awesome that they were able to put it together and it’s for a great cause, and it’s something very dear to my family’s heart with losing my mom recently,” John said.
 “It’s awesome that they were able to get everybody out here and raise a lot of money for St. Jude.”

-John also caught the first pitch in another game that was very special for him and his family last year in July.
+John also caught a ceremonial pitch in another game that was very special for him and his family last year in July.

 It was at Comerica Park when he was playing for the Detroit Tigers.
 Throwing the ceremonial pitch to him that Friday night before the Tigers’ Pink Out the Park Game was his mom, Karen.